 That’s my girl, Harry thought.

 ‘Well, he’s not getting re-elected after this.
-Ok, Karen, Mark, Helen, with me.
+Ok, Hannah, Mark, Helen, with me.
 Maybe the front of the hall?’

-‘I think that’d be best,’ Karen replied.
+‘I think that’d be best,’ Hannah replied.
 She passed her clutch to Harry as the mayor and her staffers bolted to the front of the hall.

 It was then that Harry saw her.
 Standing in the middle of the road well outside the city square, perhaps a hundred metres from where Harry stood, was a single woman wearing an issued grey smock.
 From the distance Harry could see that she was maybe twenty-five, with long blond curls, standing with her arms extended, palms facing forward to the crowd.
 Her eyes appeared to be closed, as if she were dreaming her way through the ordeal.